ORAL HISTORY INTERVIEW WITH PURVI SHAH

 TRANSCRIPT

 SHAH: I believe that organizations like Kundiman exist for us to be able to take brave positions, for us to be able to speak on behalf of and for communities, including communities that might be within the Kundiman umbrella but not centered.
-And I think it's important to thoughtfully be able to voice important positions that may not be popular or may not be what the mainstream current is.
-That said, I think it's also important, within an organization (having been a nonprofit director and working in advocacy in a nonprofit framework, which is imperfect to every degree), I think it's important to have decision-making processes that are transparent and that are understandable, that balance stewardship and fiduciary responsibility with community input and with what the community goals are.
+It's important to thoughtfully be able to voice important positions that may not be popular or may not be what the mainstream current is.
+That said, I think it's also important, within an organization -- having been a nonprofit director and working in advocacy in a nonprofit framework, which is imperfect to every degree -- I think it's important to have decision-making processes that are transparent and that are understandable, that balance stewardship and fiduciary responsibility with community input and with what the community goals are.

 INTERVIEW EXCERPT 4